-Please see the drop down menus under the heading of this blog for information about Roman Polytheism.
-Note that almost everything on this website has been repurposed from the blog neo polytheist of which I am also the author.
-Note that I do not make money from any ads you may see on this website (I assume any revenue generated would go to WordPress).
+Please see the drop down menus above for information about Roman Polytheism.
+Note that I don’t make any money from the ads on this website (I assume profits go to WordPress).

 In matters of religion I find myself on an evolving path.
 I still believe the world is soaked in divinity, but I lament that there are too many people who think they can live lives free of religion.
 Many of these secular souls are vulnerable to adherence to the new religion that has become very prevalent in the West.
 This religion currently has no name and will no doubt grow in power and influence until, like Rumpelstiltskin, we can properly identify it, and so it break its spell.

 Although I cannot name it (“scientism” is the closest I can get), I can describe it (I will be brief so as not to be boring):

 - It treats doctors and scientists as if they are priests (aka “experts”).

 - It holds that scientific “modelling” can function as prophecy.